 This is one of our base recipes.
+This roasted fish base recipe contains very few measurements because you don’t need them!
 It is meant to be simple and basic.
-Don’t be nervous when you don’t see measurements listed in the recipe.
-Trust us, you don’t need them!
-Feel free to jazz up your roasted fish however you like; that’s the point of our base recipes!
+Feel free to jazz up the roasted fish to YOUR taste; that’s the point of our base recipes!

 Culinary Tips for the Best Roasted Fish

 Skin on or off?
 For this recipe, it doesn’t matter.
 When you roast/bake fish in the oven with the skin side down, the skin doesn’t get crispy, so it’s not very appealing to eat.
 However, it does separate easily from the fish once cooked.

 Remove small pin bones before cooking using fish bone tweezers; these are no fun to bite into!

 A good fishmonger at your local grocery store can help you with the pin bones and skin.
 Don’t be shy to ask for help!

 If using a spice blend, let the spices sit on the fish for ~15 minutes before cooking for maximum flavor development.

 Drizzle non-fatty fish with extra virgin olive oil to help keep the fish moist.

 If using dried herbs, sprinkle on the fish before cooking, as they need to re-hydrate.